Chronology of Berlioz’s travels

 In the course of his travels abroad Berlioz met very many musicians, composers, and figures of note in the cultural world of 19th C Europe, and some of these meetings were to have a profound influence on Berlioz’s own career.
 It was for example during his first trip to Russia in 1847 that Berlioz first met Princess Carolyn Sayn-Wittgenstein, who later provided decisive encouragement for the writing of Les Troyens, though it was only as a result of his visits to Weimar in the period 1852-1856 that he got to know her well.

-Travelling musicians were of course nothing new, as the career of Mozart shows, and virtuoso players and singers had long been in demand far and wide – among Berlioz’s contemporaries one may cite Paganini or Liszt, for example, or the celebrated soprano Jenny Lind who travelled even to South America.
+Travelling musicians were of course nothing new, as the career of Mozart shows, and virtuoso players and singers had long been in demand far and wide – among Berlioz’s contemporaries one may cite Paganini or Liszt, for example, or the celebrated soprano Jenny Lind who travelled even to South America, one of the many musicians who crossed the Atlantic at the time to seek fortune in the Americas.
 Berlioz, no instrumental virtuoso himself, was in this respect different: but he was new in two respects, as a composer who spread the knowledge and understanding of his music widely over musical Europe, and as the first of the great itinerant conductors.
 He also broke new ground in writing extensively about his musical travels.
-All of them are documented in detail by his correspondence, and most of them were also written up in literary form for publication, at first in journals (see Hector Berlioz: Critique Musicale), then later in collected works – notably the Soirées de l’orchestre (1852), Grotesques de la musique (1859), and the posthumous Memoirs.
+All of them are documented in detail by his correspondence, and most of them were also written up in literary form for publication, at first in journals such as the Journal des Débats (see his collected articles in Hector Berlioz: Critique Musicale), then later in collected works – notably the Soirées de l’orchestre (1852), Grotesques de la musique (1859), and the posthumous Memoirs.

-All excerpts from Berlioz’s writings and from other sources in French and German have been translated by Michel Austin specifically for this site.
+Translations from Berlioz’s writings and from other sources in French and German are all by Michel Austin.

 Berlioz’s travels fall into identifiable periods.
 Until 1830 his early career was necessarily restricted to Paris.
 His first trip, to Italy in 1831-2, arose out of the requirements of the Prix de Rome which he won in 1830: the winner had to spend a period of study there, even though at the time Berlioz would have preferred to stay in Paris, for both personal and musical reasons.
 For a decade after his return to Paris in 1832 he was fully committed to life in the capital city, as he struggled to establish his position and gain recognition as a composer.
 His period of extensive travelling abroad started in 1842 and continued on and off till 1856, with a gap in 1849-1850 after the 1848 revolution.
 After the visit to Gotha in early 1856 his travels abroad ceased till 1863, apart from the trip he made to Baden-Baden every year from 1856 to 1863.
 During this period his major preoccupation was the composition of Les Troyens (1856-1858), and subsequently the problem of getting the new opera performed in Paris; this was only achieved in 1863, and in a very unsatisfactory manner.
 After this there was a final spate of travels in 1863 and 1866-1868, including his visit to Russia, the last musical trip of his career.